 Tutoring is a critical component of the Russian Flagship Program that provides students with extra practice and focused, individualized attention as they progress through the program and work to meet proficiency goals.
 Russian Flagship advisors determine general areas of focus for tutoring (e.g. conversation, academic writing); students decide with their tutors how best to organize their tutoring sessions, based on these general areas of focus, and on their individual interests and needs.

 Students meet with their tutors for 1-3 classroom hours (50 minutes) each week, at a mutually convenient time.
 Depending on a student’s level in Russian, their tutoring may take place in small groups, with other Russian Flagship students, or students may have both small-group and individual tutoring.
-In Fall 2019, tutoring will begin the week of September 16 and will continue through the last full week of classes, the week of December 9.
-There will be no tutoring during the week of Thanksgiving break, November 25-December 1.
+In Fall 2020, tutoring will begin the week of September 7 and will continue through the last week of classes, the week of December 7.
+There will be no tutoring during the week of Thanksgiving, the week of November 23.

 Students are responsible for coming prepared to tutoring sessions with ideas for topics to discuss or aspects of Russian language to practice.
 Tutoring sessions should be primarily driven by students; they are not independent study or formalized courses for which their tutors will prepare lesson plans.

 Students should give their tutor 24-hours written notice if they need to reschedule a tutoring session in a given week.
-In case of emergency, or on less than 24-hours notice, students should contact both their tutor and Laura Marshall, program coordinator, by e-mail.
+In case of emergency, or on less than 24-hours notice, students should contact both their tutor and Laura Marshall, assistant director, by e-mail.
 When possible, make-up sessions for missed tutoring should be rescheduled within the same week.

-Anna Tumarkin oversees tutoring for the Russian Flagship Program, working closely with the rest of the Russian Flagship team.
-Laura Marshall assists with various aspects of coordinating tutoring, including weekly attendance checks, arranging make-up sessions, finding substitute tutors when illnesses or other absences occur, and coordinating room reservations for tutoring sessions.
+Anna Tumarkin, associate director, oversees tutoring for the Russian Flagship Program, working closely with the rest of the Russian Flagship team.
+Laura Marshall assists with various aspects of coordinating tutoring, including weekly attendance checks, arranging make-up sessions, finding substitute tutors when illnesses or other absences occur, and coordinating space reservations for tutoring sessions.